-Based on the above, the information requirement is not fulfilled.
+Therefore, the information requirement is not fulfilled.

 Appendix B: Reasons for the requests to comply with Annex VIII of REACH

 In accordance with Articles 10(a) and 12(1) of the REACH Regulation, a technical dossier registered at 10 to 100 tonnes or more per year must contain, as a minimum, the information specified in Annexes VII and VIII to the REACH Regulation.